usarscotus/legal-directory/frcp/rule_87.md

 &nbsp;&nbsp;&nbsp;&nbsp;(D) the court finds other good cause.

-(ii) Who Makes the Sale .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) Who Makes the Sale .
 A sale must be made by a United States agency that has authority to sell the property, by the agency's contractor, or by any person the court designates.

-(iii) Sale Procedures .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) Sale Procedures .
 The sale is governed by 28 U.S.C. §§ 2001 , 2002 , and 2004 , unless all parties, with the court's approval, agree to the sale, aspects of the sale, or different procedures.

-(iv) Sale Proceeds .
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iv) Sale Proceeds .
 Sale proceeds are a substitute res subject to forfeiture in place of the property that was sold.
 The proceeds must be held in an interest-bearing account maintained by the United States pending the conclusion of the forfeiture action.

 (v) Delivery on a Claimant's Motion .
 The court may order that the property be delivered to the claimant pending the conclusion of the action if the claimant shows circumstances that would permit sale under Rule G(7)(b)(i) and gives security under these rules.